 See the contact page if you would like to help the Volunteer Committee organise and run the annual agricultural show or any other fund raising activites.

-Our popular annual dinner dance was held on 9th March 2013 at Lynford Hall with everyone enjoying a great meal, a lively fund-raising auction in aid of the East Anglia’s Children’s Hospice and frenetic dancing to the Jak Ropa Roadshow.
-The evening raised a total of £11,800 for our chosen charity, for which many thanks to everyone who contributed so generously and to Barclays for their match funding contribution of £1,500, which is included in the above figure.
+Our popular annual Wayland Ball was held on 14th March 2015 at Lynford Hall with everyone enjoying a great meal, a lively fund-raising auction in aid of Big C – Norfolk’s Cancer Charity – and frenetic dancing to Eddie Seales Big Band.
+The evening raised a total of £12,000 for our chosen charity, for which many thanks to everyone who contributed so generously.

-Very many thanks to Charles Bowes, Neil Lake and Sally Warner for once again organising a fantastic evening, and to Fabian Eagle for his energetic and entertaining auctioneering.
+Very many thanks to Claire Bowes, Shilrey Scott and Adrian and Steph Soskin for organising a fantastic evening, and to Fabian Eagle for his energetic and entertaining auctioneering.